Last Updated: January 21, 2025

 Early Life

-Louis Leo Holtz was born on January 6, 1937, in Follansbee, West Virginia, to Andrew and Anne Holtz.
+Louis Leo Holtz was born on January 6, 1937, in Follansbee, West Virginia.
+He is the son of Andrew and Anne Holtz.
 He grew up in East Liverpool, Ohio, and graduated from East Liverpool High School.
-Afterward, he attended Kent State University where he earned a degree in history and played on the football team as a linebacker.
+Afterward, Lou attended Kent State University, where he earned a degree in history and played on the football team as a linebacker.
 He trained under Kent State's Army Reserve Officers' Training Corps and earned a commission as a Field Artillery Officer in the United States Army Reserve by the time he graduated.
 He received his master's degree at the University of Iowa while coaching at the school as a graduate assistant.

 Coaching Career